MacaPecha/devsite-docs/guides/online-payments/gateway/general-considerations/introduction.en.md

 ## Hybrid mode (Aggregator + Gateway)

-The integration with Mercado Pago also allows you to operate in a hybrid mode, unique in latin-america.
-With the same integration you will be able to offer all Mercado Pago's payment methods and promotions in **Aggregator Model** plus your own in the **Gateway Model**, giving your customers the largest offering in means of payments and financing.
+The integration with Mercado Libre also allows you to operate in a hybrid mode, unique in latin-america.
+With the same integration you will be able to offer all Mercado Libre's payment methods and promotions in **Aggregator Model** plus your own in the **Gateway Model**, giving your customers the largest offering in means of payments and financing.

 ## Requisites to operate in the Gateway Model

-### If you are currently operating with Mercado Pago
+### If you are currently operating with Mercado Libre

 * Get in touch with your sales representative.